CPS User Interfaces

 Language representations.
 Because, then we can change the definition of

-the intrinsic value of the UI element in the AST
+the intrinsic value of the UI element in the AST.
+And all representations

 a) good to handle from code b) has still enough of the syntax